Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           Ingest interface defined in this specification for push based [[!RFC8216]]

    <dfn dfn>**Ingest Stream**</dfn>:
-          The stream of media pushed from the ingest source to the media processing entity in a live event
+          The stream of media pushed from the ingest source to the media processing entity

    <dfn dfn>**Live stream event**</dfn>:
            The total live stream for the ingest relating to a broadcast event.